-Trump rips appeals court and says ‘even a bad student in high school’ would support his travel ban
+Trump rips appeals court and says even ‘a bad student in high school’ would support his travel ban

 Despite the White House’s insistence the order is not a “Muslim ban,” one top Trump ally has suggested it came from Trump’s original campaign promise.
 In an interview late last month, former New York City Mayor Rudy Giuliani claimed he helped draft the order after Trump asked him to find a way to legally implement a “Muslim ban.”
 When Yahoo News asked White House press secretary Sean Spicer about Giuliani’s comments last week, he dismissed them as the mayor’s “opinion.”

-Though the Ninth Circuit judges decided Trump’s order should remain suspended until they finish hearing arguments, a final ruling in the case should come soon.
+Though the 9th Circuit judges decided Trump’s order should remain suspended until they finish hearing arguments, a final ruling in the case should come soon.
 At Tuesday night’s hearing, presiding Judge Michelle Friedland said the court would issue its ultimate decision as quickly as possible.

 In his speech, Trump pointed to his presidential powers over immigration and expressed shock the court did not immediately decide to reinstate the order.
 He suggested the laws are so simple and obviously in his favor that this delay shows clear political bias from the judges.